wpilibsuite/native-utils/README.md

 # Using custom builds

-To use a custom build of native-utils in a robot project, the build must be published, and a GradleRIO build that uses the new version must be pulished.
+To use a custom build of native-utils in a robot project, the build must be published, and a GradleRIO build that uses the new version must be published.

 1. Update the version in `build.gradle` so that native-utils won't overwrite an existing version.
 ```